AmbiqAI/nnid/python/README.md

 # Neural net identification (NNID) model
 This document explains how to train speaker identification (speaker verfication) by using recurrent neural network.
-Specially, we use `text-independent` as an example since the data can be easily acquired.
+Specially, we use the `text-independent` model as an example since it is free and can be easily acquired.
 ## Prerequisite
-Note that all python scripts described here are all under the folder `nnse/python`
+Note that all python scripts described here are all under the folder `nnid/python`
 - Python 3.7+
 - (optional but recommended) Create a python [virtualenv](https://docs.python.org/3/library/venv.html) and install python dependencies into it:
   - Linux